jbcannon/sht31-array/pages/logger-assembly.md

 ## Assembly

+ ** Please note that if you only need one or two SHT-31 sensors attached to a data logger, the multiplexer is unnecessary.
+Simply attach the Boron to the Terminal block, and insert a battery ** If you would like to add multiplexing capabilties, continue on.

+- Order our custom, open source printed circuit board (PCB) which houses a multiplexer breakout board with screw terminal blocks.

 - Insert the male header pins for TCA9548A into the PCB board.
 Solder all male header pins to the TCA9548A Multiplexer.

 <img src=../figs/loggerassembly-4.jpg width=200></img>